marklreyes/astro-erudite-marklreyes/src/content/blog/the-day-burnout-became-a-reality/index.md

 ---
-title: "When Burnout Became A Reality"
+title: "The Day Burnout Became A Reality"
 description: "Burnout isn’t the end—it’s a reset.
 Explore real stories, lessons, and practical tips on pausing, reconnecting, and finding balance in your career."
 date: 2025-10-03
 tags: